BirdeeHub/nixToLua/README.md

 Nesting like this multiple times may come at a performance cost in your lua, and should be avoided whenever possible.

+`nixToLua.isLuaInline`

+For when you need to check if a nix value is a lua inline value.

 ## Examples

 runnable examples are in a subdirectory called "examples"